-So why would you need to invest in consulting insurance, you might wonder?
-Representing yourself as an individual consultant means that if a legal issue arises, there’s no employer behind you to back you up.
+Representing yourself as an individual business consultant means that if a legal issue arises, there’s no employer behind you to back you up and pay the legal fees.
 The bigger your client’s business is and the bigger the case you’re working on, the more you have at stake with the advice you give.

 Besides, some clients may ask for a Certificate of Insurance before signing your agreement and consider it a sign of being serious about your consulting practice.
 Way to amp up your pitching process and convey professionalism!

-Now, the wide array of insurance packages that you find on insurance websites might seem daunting at first, but there are actually only a few that you need to pay attention to as a consultant.
+Now, the wide array of insurance for independent consultants that you find on insurance websites might seem daunting at first, but there are actually only a few that you need to pay attention to as a consultant.
 So let’s look at each in more detail to see what they cover.

 Companies like COBRA can help you keep your insurance for another 18 months after quitting your job.
 Another option is to get insured through the job of your significant other through companies like Partner’s Plan (even if you’re unmarried) if you qualify as a “domestic partner” (same-sex couples included).
 If these options aren’t available to you or you prefer something else, you can educate yourself on insurance plans made for individuals at HealthCare.gov or opt for a Small Business Insurance plan.